stefanspringer1/SwiftGuide/README.md

 Question 2: Why isn't this necessary for other natively compiling languages like Rust or Go, but for Swift?

 Answer: The special thing about Swift under Windows is that Swift is implemented as a language with equal rights to C++ etc. so to speak, with access to all Windows libraries.
+The Swift standard library is implemented using direct calls into the Windows APIs.
 This system integration does not exist with Rust and Go.

 #### Distribution of compiled programs under Windows